chenxingqiang/jax-sklearn/doc/glossary.rst

         implementations of distance metrics (as well as improper metrics like Cosine Distance) through :func:`metrics.pairwise_distances`, and of
-        kernel functions (a constrained class of similarity functions) in :func:`metrics.pairwise_kernels`.
+        kernel functions (a constrained class of similarity functions) in :func:`metrics.pairwise.pairwise_kernels`.
 These can compute pairwise distance
         matrices that are symmetric and hence store data redundantly.

         See also :term:`precomputed` and :term:`metric`.